nuttyartist/notes/README.md

 > scoop install https://raw.githubusercontent.com/nuttyartist/notes/9781a347e38e2a5008f11281ea300850eb3967cd/notes.json

 ### To remove notes from the command line
-> scoop uinstall notes # "and or scoop cache rm *" remove all apps with issues, including notes
+> scoop uninstall notes # "and or scoop cache rm *" remove all apps with issues, including notes

 ## Screenshots